deis/workflow/src/installing-deis/installing-deis-workflow.md

     $ helm --version
     0.2.0

-Ensure your kubectl client is installed and ensure it can connect to your kubernetes cluster.
+Ensure your kubectl client is installed and ensure it can connect to your Kubernetes cluster.
 This is where `helm` will attempt to communicate with the cluster.
-You can test that it is working properly by running
+You can test that it is working properly by running:

     $ helm target
     Kubernetes master is running at https://10.245.1.2